raydac/jcp-ai/README.md

 - __jcpai.prompt.instruction.system__ - text to be sent as system instruction with prompt, if not defined then default one will be sent

+# How to build?

+It can be built by Maven with just `mvn clean install` in the root project folder.
+If you want build and start tests then you can use the `it` profile and the command line will be `mvn clean install -Pit` but `secret_properties.properties` files should be prepared in test projects to provide model parameters.

 # Tuning of build systems

 ## Gradle